aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-umbraco/umbraco-content-exporter-module/_index.md

 After you have installed the Export to Word macro it is really simple to start using it on your website.
 Please follow these simple steps to get started:

-1. Make sure you are logged-in to Umbraco **Developer** section, for example `http://www.myblog.com/umbraco/`
+1. Make sure you are logged-in to Umbraco **Developer** section, see `https://umbraco.com/umbraco-for-developers/` for details
 1. Click **Settings** in the list of sections in bottom left of the screen.
 1. Expand the **Templates** node and select the template that you want to add the Export to Word feature to, for example Blog post.
 1. Select the position in the selected template where you want to export button to be added.
 Usually you probably want to add it to the top right of the page, or the bottom of the page.